 Since the theme of the party was retro Christmas, I thought it would be fun to do some no-bake cheesecakes, since they’re a little retro too.
 I used this recipe.
 I served them in little mason jars, with some antique little spoons and they were really cute.

-I wanted to offer some fruit for anyone who wanted a healthier option.
-I bought some berries -which everyone always seems to feel is a treat.
+For a healthier but still sweet option I wanted to offer some fruit.
+I bought some berries -which everyone always seems to feel are a treat.
 By shopping the sales they weren’t too expensive and they looked great too.

 One of my favourite additions to the dessert table were these walnut stuffed dates.
 I wanted to do at least one gluten free dessert and this was what I came up with.
 It was also a great option for anyone watching their weight.
 They were really simple…except for slitting the shell exactly in half.
 I found a tutorial on-line here, that suggests baking the shells first.
 I bought about 20 walnuts and ended up with about 16 good halves -which is less than 50% so…plan ahead and buy some extras.

-I wanted the dates to look pretty, so I used an olive tray to serve them, and filled it with coarse sugar to keep the empty walnut shells from tipping over.
-I simply stuffed a walnut piece into half of a date, and placed it in the shell and added a little edible glitter (I promise I don’t have any shares in an edible glitter company, it’s just my new fav.
-Don’t worry I have enough room in my heart for it and spray paint.)
+At first I wasn’t sure how to serve the dates and make them look pretty.
+I ended up used an olive tray to serve them, and filled it with coarse sugar to keep the empty walnut shells from tipping over.
+To make them I stuffed a walnut piece into half of a date, and placed it in the shell and added a little edible glitter (I promise I don’t have any shares in an edible glitter company, it’s just my new fav.
+Don’t worry I have enough room in my heart for it and spray paint.) 😉

 The last expense was the drinks.
 The homemade hot chocolate was expensive to make, but I think you could really taste that it was homemade from real milk -get the recipe here.
 A bunch of the items for the hot chocolate buffet were from the dollar store.
 I didn’t include the cost off the marshmallows in the breakdown, since I made them earlier in the week and didn’t keep the bill.
 All I had to buy was the gelatin -so probably a couple of bucks.
 I already had the Bailey’s and Kahlua, which helped.
 I picked up a couple of bottles of wine.
 The punch was a just juice and ginger ale, both found on sale.
 I already had some bottled water.
 I probably didn’t need this many drinks, but some of everything was used.